goodlancer-org/valera/docs/3dprint.rst

 Total weight of filament needed for all the parts is about 900 g .
 Using fast printing with the speed 50g/hour total printing time will be 18 hours .

+Both STL files to print and source models for FreeCAD can be found on `Github <https://github.com/goodlancer-org/valera>`_ in `STL` and `3d source` folder respectively.

 0 - Base
 --------------------------------